-If iCloud Drive is not turned on, you can set it up using Setup Assistant when you install iOS 8, or you can set it up later in Settings. iCloud Drive is an upgrade to Documents & Data.
+You can set up iCloud Drive using Setup Assistant when you install iOS 8, or you can set it up later in Settings. iCloud Drive is an upgrade to Documents & Data.
 When you upgrade to iCloud Drive, your documents are copied to iCloud Drive and become available on your devices using iCloud Drive.
 You won't be able to access the documents stored in iCloud Drive on your other devices until they are also upgraded to iOS 8 or OS X Yosemite.
 For more information about upgrading to iCloud Drive, see support.apple.com/kb/HT6345.